-We forge long-term partnerships with key customers that include supply-chain management as an integral part of their strategies.
+We forge long-term relationships with key customers that include supply-chain management as an integral part of their strategies.
 Working in concert, we strive to drive out excess cost, add value and function as an extension of their enterprises.
 Our strategy is based on utilizing an integrated, multimodal approach to provide capacity-oriented solutions centered on delivering customer value and industry-leading service.
 We believe our unique operating strategy can add value to customers and increase our profits and returns to stockholders.

-We continually analyze where we believe additional capital should be invested and management's resources should be focused to provide added benefits to our customers.
+We continually analyze opportunities for additional capital investment and where management's resources should be focused to provide more benefits to our customers.
 These actions should, in turn, yield increasing returns to our stockholders.